open-source-labs/Chromogen/README.md

 ### Import the ChromogenObserver component

 ChromogenObserver should be included as a direct child of RecoilRoot.
 It does not need to wrap any other components, and it takes no mandatory props.
-It utilizes Recoil's TransactionObserver hook to record snapshots on state change.
+It utilizes Recoil's TransactionObserver Hook to record snapshots on state change.

 ```jsx
 import React from 'react';